Punjabi Kadhi recipe

 Introduction

-Recipe of Punjabi Kadhi Pakora
+Ingredients of Punjabi Kadhi Pakora

-For Punjabi Kadhi:
+For Punjabi Kadhi

 • 2 tbsp Mustard oil